Which of the following organelles are found in plant cells but no... | Channels for Pearson+

 1

-Identify which organelles are common to both plant and animal cells: Lysosomes, Ribosomes, and Mitochondria are found in both plant and animal cells.

-Recognize the unique function of Chloroplasts: Chloroplasts are responsible for photosynthesis, a process that converts light energy into chemical energy stored in glucose, and are unique to plant cells and some algae.

-Consider the structural differences between plant and animal cells: Plant cells have a cell wall and chloroplasts, which are not present in animal cells.
+Begin by identifying the unique features of plant cells compared to animal cells.
+Plant cells have certain organelles that are not present in animal cells.

+Understand that chloroplasts are organelles responsible for photosynthesis, a process unique to plants and some algae.
+Animal cells do not perform photosynthesis and thus do not have chloroplasts.

+Recognize that mitochondria and ribosomes are found in both plant and animal cells.
+Mitochondria are involved in energy production, while ribosomes are involved in protein synthesis.

+Note that the nucleus is a common organelle found in both plant and animal cells, serving as the control center of the cell where genetic material is stored.

-Conclude that Chloroplasts are the organelles found in plant cells but not in animal cells, as they are essential for photosynthesis, a process not occurring in animal cells.
+Conclude that chloroplasts are the organelles found in plant cells but not in animal cells, as they are essential for converting light energy into chemical energy through photosynthesis.

 Watch next